Amazon WorkMail – Managed Email and Calendaring in the AWS Cloud

 Our 30-day free trial will give you the time and the resources to evaluate Amazon WorkMail in your own environment.
 As part of the trial, you can serve up to 25 users, with 50 gigabytes of email storage per employee.
 In order to help you to move your organization to Amazon WorkMail, we also provide you with a mailbox migration tool.

-Amazon WorkMail makes use of a number of AWS services including Amazon WorkDocs (formerly known as Amazon Zocalo), the Directory Service, AWS Identity and Access Management (IAM), AWS Key Management Service (KMS), and Amazon Simple Email Service (SES).
+Amazon WorkMail makes use of a number of AWS services including Amazon WorkDocs (formerly known as Amazon Zocalo), the Directory Service, AWS Identity and Access Management (IAM), AWS Key Management Service (AWS KMS), and Amazon Simple Email Service (SES).

 Amazon WorkMail Features